sushanth0903-CODE/aerosense-rul/README.md

 ...
 ```

-It does not represent a physical measurement of the engine.
+It does not represent the physical state of the engine.

 The target: